gdalsanto/music-player-for-binaural-spatialization/README.md

 responses in terms of Direct-to-Reverberation energy ratio, length of the impulse response and orientation of the sound source.
 ## Getting started
-The music player is implemented as a Pure Data patch (path : `pure data/final design/music_player.pd`).
+The music player is implemented as a Pure Data patch (path : `pure-data/final-design/music_player.pd`).
 In order to run it correcly, Pure Data and the following externals have to be installed:
 - `iemlib` - splitfilename
 - `convolve~`
 - `earplug~`

-From `./final design/pure data` it is not recomanded to remove any of the files in order for Pure Data to recognize both the data and `earplug~` external.
+From `./pure-data/final-design/` it is not recomanded to remove any of the files in order for Pure Data to recognize both the data and `earplug~` external.

 For the detailed descritption of the user interface, refer to chapter 4 "**User Interface and Functionalities**" of the project report.